 In NSW there are babies born every year who were conceived as a result of assisted reproductive technology treatment using donated gametes either as sperm, eggs or embryos created from donated gametes.
 Prior to the commencement of the Assisted Reproductive Technology Act 2007 (ART Act) on 1 January 2010 there was no process to support the disclosure of information about the people involved in this process.
 This has meant that many individuals who were born as a result of ART treatment using donated gametes have been unable to identify a biological parent or obtain information about their genetic heritage and background, which has been distressing for some and occasionally created medical and social dilemmas.

 The ART Act established the Central Register to support information about donor conceived people, donors of gametes, parents and siblings of children who are donor conceived and those born through surrogacy arrangements, and to give donors and donor offspring greater opportunity to access information about each other.
+The ART Act provides that the Secretary, NSW Ministry of Health is to establish and maintain the Central Register.

 The Central Register contains Mandatory Information which is information required to be provided in relation to all births resulting from ART treatment, where conception occurred after 1 January 2010.
 The Central Register also includes Voluntary Information about children born as a result of ART treatment using donated sperm, eggs or embryos, where conception occurred before 1 January 2010 and donors who donated gametes prior to the commencement of the ART Act.